-In 2019/2020, the council paid £922k to the Teachers' Pension Scheme in respect of teachers' retirement benefits - this represents a contribution rate of 16.48% of pensionable pay for the period April to August 2019, increasing to 23.68% from 1 September 2019.
-The figures for 2018/2019 were £746k and 16.48% respectively.
+In 2021/2022, the council paid £1,082k to the Teachers' Pension Scheme in respect of teachers' retirement benefits, representing a contribution rate of 23.68% of pensionable pay.
+In 2020/2021 the council paid £1,049k to the Teachers' Pension Scheme, which represented a contribution rate of 23.68% of pensionable pay.
 There were no contributions remaining payable at the year-end.
-Contributions due to be paid in the 2020/2021 financial year are estimated to be £1,049k.
+Contributions due to be paid in the 2022/2023 financial year are estimated to be £1,057k.

 The council is responsible for the costs of any additional benefits awarded upon early retirement outside of the terms of the teachers' scheme.
-These costs are accounted for on a defined benefit basis as detailed in Note 39.
+These costs are accounted for on a defined benefit basis as detailed in Note 39 Defined Benefit Pension Schemes.